kays0x/Resume/README.md

 My resume is uploaded in this repository  .
 I would welcome the opportunity to further discuss my qualifications and how I can contribute to your organization's growth and success.
 BTW I am fluent in both English and Mandarin, facilitating effective communication and collaboration with diverse teams.

 Thank you for considering my application.
 I am eagerly looking forward to the possibility of joining your team and contributing to your mission.
-Please feel free to contact me at [Your Email Address] or [Your Phone Number] to arrange an interview or request any additional information.
+Please feel free to contact me via Telegram or Email to arrange an interview or request any additional information.

 Thank you for your time and consideration.